grafana/tempo/docs/sources/tempo/operations/best-practices.md

 For more details around semantic naming conventions, refer to the [Recommendations for OpenTelemetry Authors](https://opentelemetry.io/docs/specs/otel/common/attribute-naming/#recommendations-for-opentelemetry-authors) documentation.

-Some third-party libraries already provide auto-instrumentation that generate span and span attributes when included in a source base.
+Some third-party libraries provide auto-instrumentation that generate span and span attributes when included in a source base.
-This alleviates the need for you to add spans and attributes for calling those libraries.

 For more information about instrumenting your app for tracing, refer to the [Instrument for distributed tracing](/docs/tempo/latest/getting-started/instrumentation/) documentation.